310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% bubble Nazuna %}
 Ahaha, it’s true that we’re not the best at manual labor, but we do a lot of part-time jobs at school, so we’re pretty good at decorating stuff.

-Don’t look down on us just 'cause we’re small~!
+Don’t look down on us just ‘cause we’re small~!

 But it’s all good!
 Anyway, we really aren’t gonna get anywhere if we keep talking, so let’s get to work.
 Let’s do our very best, you guys~♪
 {% endbubble %}